P&G's better-than-expected 4Q results show consumers' appetite for iconic brands despite price hikes

-NEW YORK (AP) — Procter & Gamble Co., the maker of such household products like Crest toothpaste, Tide detergent and Charmin toilet paper, reported better-than-expected fiscal fourth-quarter results that showed consumers' appetite for its items even as the company continued to push up prices.
+NEW YORK (AP) — Procter & Gamble reported better-than-expected fourth-quarter profits and revenue, showing that the appetite for established brands like Crest toothpaste, Tide detergent and Charmin toilet paper is still strong even as the consumer products company pushes up prices.

-P&G increased prices by about 7% across its various brands in the latest quarter from a year ago, less than the 10% increase in the previous period.
-Meanwhile, the number of products it sells globally fell 1% in the quarter, less than the 3% drop during the fiscal third quarter and 6% drop in the second quarter.
+P&G increased prices by about 7% across various brands from the same period last year, less than the 10% increase in third quarter.
+Global volume fell 1% in the quarter, however, still an improvement over a 3% drop in volume during the third quarter, and a 6% drop in the second quarter.

+During a call with analysts Friday, Chairman and CEO Jon Moeller said higher prices are tied to company innovations and aren't going away.

+Examples include Cruiser 360 diapers, made for babies that move around a lot.
+Sales have increased 33% over the past 12 months, according to Andre Schulten, the company’s chief financial officer.
+And a detox body wash sold in China called Safeguard goes for twice the market average price and sales have almost doubled in the past year.

+Pricing has been a boost to sales growth for nearly all of P&G's past 51 quarters, Moeller said.

-The report offered encouraging news as there have been signs of shopper pushback to relentless price hikes by consumer products and food companies.
+The easing of volume declines at P&G is encouraging news after evidence of a pushback by shoppers to seemingly relentless price hikes coming from a broad spectrum of retailers and companies the make products for them.

-Conagra Brands, which makes Slim Jim beef jerky, Duncan Hines cake mix and more, said during a fourth-quarter earnings call earlier in July that smaller price increases have not translated to higher sales volume.
-That is a quick turn from the third quarter when price increases __ which topped 15% that quarter __ did not dent demand.
+Conagra Brands, which makes Slim Jim beef jerky, Duncan Hines cake mix and more, said this month that smaller price increases have not translated to higher sales volume.
+The company raised prices 15% in the quarter before that and it didn't dent demand.

-PepsiCo, which makes MountainDew, said earlier in July that higher prices lifted the company's revenue in the second quarter but consumer demand has faded.
+Also this month, PepsiCo said higher prices lifted the company's revenue in the second quarter but snack food volumes fell 3% in the April-June period, while beverage volumes dropped 1%.
 The company said that price increases could start to moderate in the second half of this year.

-Meanwhile, a measure of consumer prices that is closely monitored by the Federal Reserve fell last month to its lowest level since March 2021, the latest sign that inflation in the United States is steadily cooling from its once-painful highs.
+Overall inflation continues to fade.
+A measure of consumer prices that is closely monitored by the Federal Reserve fell last month to its lowest level since March 2021.

 Sales rose 5% to $20.6 billion from $19.51 billion in the quarter.